Islamists News Digest: February 2020

 Feb.
 7: The Muslim Brotherhood organized protests in Amman against the U.S. Middle East peace plan for the second Friday in a row.
 Hundreds of demonstrators, including many Islamist lawmakers, carried banners reading “Jerusalem is a trust” and “the Jordan Valley is for Jordanians … not for Zionists.”
 They burned Israeli and American flags.

 Feb.
-10: The Court of Cassation ruled that the Muslim Brotherhood was dissolved in the country in 1956.
+10: The Court of Cassation ruled that the Muslim Brotherhood had been dissolved in the country in 1956.
 The court declared that the group’s successor, under the same name, is an illegal body.
 The ruling contradicted a 2015 edict from the Legislation and Opinion Bureau, which allowed the transfer of assets from the old Muslim Brotherhood to the current group.

 Feb.
 11: The new government, formed last month, won the approval of parliament.
 Before the vote, Prime Minister Hassan Diab urged national unity to tackle the country’s growing economic crisis.
 “We must be honest and acknowledge that the risk of collapsing is unfortunately not imaginary,” he said.
 It was the first government to be exclusively backed by Hezbollah, a Shiite Islamist party and militia, and its allies.
 Protesters tried to block the session and clashed with security forces.
 The Lebanese Red Cross said that 373 people were injured.
 For months, demonstrators have criticized the ruling political parties for failing to address systemic economic problems.